awsdocs/aws-greengrass-developer-guide/doc_source/image-classification-connector.md

 ------
 #### [ NVIDIA Jetson TX2 ]

 1. Install CUDA Toolkit 9\.0 and cuDNN 7\.0\.
-You can follow the instructions in [Setting Up Other Devices](setup-filter.other.md) in the Getting Started tutorial\.
+You can follow the instructions in [Setting up other devices](setup-filter.other.md) in the Getting Started tutorial\.

 1. Enable universe repositories so the connector can install community\-maintained open software\.
 For more information, see [ Repositories/Ubuntu](https://help.ubuntu.com/community/Repositories/Ubuntu) in the Ubuntu documentation\.